<aside> ℹ️

 Applying the manifests.
 When the ingress is created, the Load Balancer Controller will also create an ALB on AWS based on the rules of the ingress manifest.
 It should take 5-10 minutes for the controller to create:

-# From local machine, copy all deployment and HPA manifests
+# From local machine, copy all services and ingress manifests

 scp -i <path_to_access_key> ./svc-*.yaml ./ingress.yaml ec2-user@<instance_id>:/home/ec2-user/manifests